 - Purchase a filter and pump to move the water.
 Aeration provides oxygen for fish and helps keep the water clean.
 This is done by moving the surface of the water.
-A very large pond is aerated by breezes.
-Ever notice the ripples that seem to constantly move along a natural pond?
-That is what you need to duplicate in your own small pond by building a waterfall or installing a fountain.
+Breezes aerate a very large pond.
+Ever notice the ripples that seem to move along a natural pond constantly?
+That is what you need to duplicate in your small pond by building a waterfall or installing a fountain.

 - A filtration system keeps the water clean and moving.
 Check the package information on the filter.
 You need a specific filter size depending on the volume of water in the pond.
 Biological filters are also available.

 5. Choose and Install the Right Plants for the Pond

 Plants will be part of your pond's mini-ecosystem.
 Some plants float freely (like duckweed).
 Others can be sunk in pots to the bottom, while others prefer shallow water and can be set in pots on the shelves you built while digging the pond.